 We’re always happy to provide separate checks.
 All you have to do is ask up-front and stay in your damn seat.
 If people in your group insist on playing a game of musical chairs, then a single check will be brought to the table when it’s time to cash-out, no matter how y’all requested your checks be handled.
-In that case, you’d better figure out how to use that calculator on your phone, because we’re done with your nonsense.
+In that case, you’d better figure out how to use that calculator on your cell phone.

 ACCEPTABLE FORMS OF PAYMENT

 We accept Visa, MasterCard, Amex and Discover credit cards as payment.
 We also accept Vortex Gift Cards, Vortex Fun Bucks Prize Cards, and of course cash.
 Cash is great.
 Your server will collect your payment, and complete the transaction for you.

 We do NOT accept Diner’s Club credit cards, Traveler’s Checks, personal checks, PayPal, Bitcoin (or other crypto-currencies), Apple Pay or any third party pre-paid gift cards, even if those cards have the logos of the credit cards that we DO accept printed right on them.
 Sorry.